hijiriworld/custom-post-type-generator/readme.txt

 == Description ==

-Generate Custom Post Types and Custom Taxonomies, from the admin interface which is easy to understand. it's a must have for any user working with WordPress.
+Generate Custom Post Types and Custom Taxonomies from the WordPress administration which is easy to understand.
+It's a must have for any user working with WordPress.

-<a href="https://github.com/hijiriworld/custom-post-type-generator">This Plugin published on GitHub.</a>
+This Plugin published on <a href="https://github.com/hijiriworld/custom-post-type-generator">GitHub.</a>

 == Installation ==

-1. Upload 'custom-post-type-generator' folder to the `/wp-content/plugins/` directory
+1. Upload 'custom-post-type-generator' folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the Custom Post Type Generator Menu
+3. Navigate to the 'Custom Post Type Generator' menu in WordPress.

 == Screenshots ==